parkwaydental

 Alternatives to Tooth Extraction

-Before accepting that a tooth needs extraction, it’s worth exploring whether alternative treatments could save the tooth.
-Modern dentistry offers many options that can preserve natural teeth even in challenging situations.
+Before accepting that a tooth needs extraction, it is worth exploring whether alternative treatments could save it.
+Modern dentistry offers many options that preserve natural teeth even in challenging situations.

 Root Canal Therapy